codeboy47/K-nearest-neighbors/README.md

 <br>

 ## Algorithm:
-We calculate distance of the query point to all other points in the space.
+1) Calculate distance of the query point to all other K points in the space.
 This takes O(N) time for every point.
+2) Sort the array and pick 1st k rows of sorted array.
+3) Return that label whose count(frequency of label) is more.

-If there are Q points then ###time complexity of algorithm is O(Q.N)
+If there are Q points then time complexity of algorithm is O(Q.N)

 <br>